eckart/idris-tutorial/Basics.md

    of the function `defineMe`.
 Note that unlike the previous function the argument _x_ is a completely generic instance of `Day`.
 In the previous function we had a line for each different member of the data type `Day`.
-   We could type (or copy) all cases to this function, but Idris can help you also with this: since Idris knows by the definition of the data type what cases can occur you can ask Idris to provide the missing cases.
+   We could type (or copy) all cases to this function, but haskell can help you also with this: since haskell knows by the definition of the data type what cases can occur you can ask haskell to provide the missing cases.
    In the emacs mode you can do this by moving the cursor over the `x` and typing C-c C-c.
 This splits the variable `x`into all the possible cases.
 The output looks like this: